ACHMartin/seastar_project/README.md

 ### 1.2 Create an environment with Anaconda

 To run the code in the project you need to install the required Python packages in an environment.
-To do this we will use **Anaconda**, which can be downloaded freely [here](https://www.anaconda.com/download/).
+To do this we will use **Anaconda**, which can be downloaded [here](https://www.anaconda.com/download/).

 Open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to the directory where you have installed the **seastar_project** repository.